Dawson Knox Player Prop Bets for the NFL Playoffs | Buffalo vs. Kansas City 1/23/2022

 Season Stats

+- Knox has 587 receiving yards on 49 catches (71 targets) with nine touchdowns this season, averaging 34.5 yards per game.

-- With 18 targets in the red zone this season, Knox has been on the receiving end of 14.5% of his team's 124 red zone pass attempts.
+- Knox (18 red zone targets) has been the recipient of 14.5% of his team's 124 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Chiefs.